OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 - By checks that need to be automated as much as possible
 - Manual checking will still be required and needs to be performed in a smart incremental and risk-based way, focusing only on changes and their impact.

-The Agile notes provide insight into how to make this happen.
+The SAMM Agile guidance provides insight into how to make this happen.
 ### Does a maturity model conflict with Agile?
 A maturity model may appear to conflict with the Agile manifesto, because Agile holds people over process and working software over documentation.
 However, Agile does not disqualify process or documentation - it wants to minimize it where possible.
 To make this happen, a maturity model can provide tremendous help and it supports the Agile way of improving the way you work by learning as you go along.